Last Updated on February 24, 2021 by Stacy Sampson, DO

 Well, when those same individuals come to you for help, forgiveness, or maybe they never come to you again, take this entire experience as a lesson in friendship.

-Be amazing to those who have stood beside you, and be as gracious as possible to the ones who do return.
-All people change and grow – you will too as a result of an STD.
+Be amazing to those who have stood beside you, and be as gracious as possible to the ones who do return while still maintaining your boundaries.
+All people change and grow – you will too as a result of an STI.

 Don’t let it ruin you – let it empower you.

-- Part 2 of: STDs and Relationships – The STI Project’s Guidebook – Family
+- Part 2 of: STIs and Relationships – The STI Project’s Guidebook – Family

-- Part 3 of: STDs and Relationships – The STI Project’s Guidebook – Partners
+- Part 3 of: STIs and Relationships – The STI Project’s Guidebook – Partners